 - Fostering Achievement Masterclasses – Based on recent research has highlighted the need for specialist training in Wales, Fostering Excellence will deliver masterclasses to foster carers, school staff, social workers and wider professionals across Wales, which will cover specialist topics such as SEN; the impact of attachment on learning; speech, language and communication; and ADHD.

-- Young People and Foster Carer Ambassadors– Development of Wales’ first ambassador scheme in fostering.
+- Young People and Foster Carer Ambassadors – Development of Wales’ first foster carer and youth ambassador scheme in fostering.
 Ambassadors have an important role in offering peer to peer support, promote fostering whilst speaking at events and working with other professionals to have a genuine role in championing fostering services.

-For more information about Fostering Excellence email Maria Boffey, the Programmes and Business Development Manager, or call her on 02920 440940.
+For more information about Fostering Excellence email Maria Boffey, Head of Operations, or call her on 02920 440940.

 We have a highly skilled bank of associate trainers to deliver our current portfolio of training and develop additional courses for us using their expertise.
 An extensive programme of open courses is planned for 2016, and we are also working with the Care Council to ensure that our training for social workers meets their CPEL requirements.